 “We need to learn how to set our course by the stars, not by the lights of every passing ship.”

-Instead, is your final destination to be retired, with spouse and children around you?
+Is your final destination to be retired, with spouse and children around you?
 Is it to be a missionary in a third-world country?
+What is the final place you want to get to?

 Mine may seem a bit grandiose and cliche, but I want to be in the Celestial Kingdom of Heaven, surrounded by my family, friends, and Savior.